ontop/ontop-website/research/optimization.md

 TODO: UPDATE AND CHECK (2 years old, imported from AsciiDocs)
 :::

-This section provides a high level description of different transformations which may be applied to link:intermediateQuery.adoc[Intermediate Queries] (_IQs_ in what follows) for optimization purposes.
+This section provides a high level description of different transformations which may be applied to [Intermediate Queries](/dev/iq) (_IQs_ in what follows) for optimization purposes.

 ## Notation
-The different types of nodes of an IQ are presented link:intermediateQuery_detailed.adoc[in the dedicated section].
+The different types of nodes of an IQ are presented [in the dedicated section](/dev/iq#query-nodes).
 The following notation will also be use in the current document.

 ### (Sub)trees